propactive/propactive/README.md

     -PimplementationClass
         Description: Sets the location of your properties object.
         Example: "com.package.path.to.your.ApplicationProperties"
-        Default: "ApplicationProperties" (At the root of your project) -Pdestination
+        Default: "ApplicationProperties" (At the root of your project, without a package path.)
+    -Pdestination
         Description: Sets the location of your generated properties file within the build directory.
-        Example: "path/to/your/desired/location"
+        Example: layout.buildDirectory.dir("properties").get().asFile.absolutePath
-        Default: "properties" (i.e. in a directory called "properties" within your build directory) -PfilenameOverride
+        Default: layout.buildDirectory.dir("resources/main").get().asFile.absolutePath (In the main resources directory) -PfilenameOverride
-        Description: Allows overriding given filename for an environment.
+        Description: Allows overriding given filename for when you're generating properties for a single environment.
-        Example: "custom-filename-application.properties"
+        Example: "dev-application.properties"
-        Note: This should only be used when generating application properties for a singular environment.
+        Note: This can only be used when generating application properties for a singular environment.

 validateApplicationProperties - Validates the application properties without generating any files.